-A. If a policy does not have an account that meets the definition of a BIA, the actuary must create a hypothetical account that meets the definition of a BIA and then use judgment to solve for a current cap per Section 4.A ii of the AG.
-Most actuaries would consider the amount it would cost to hedge the benefit and then apply that amount to the BIA to determine the cap that could be afforded.
-This cap is then used with the hypothetical BIA to determine the benchmark maximum illustrated rate.
-Below are examples of how a hypothetical BIA has been developed.
-Other methods also may be used.
+A. If a policy does not have an account that meets the definition of a BIA, the actuary must create a hypothetical account that meets the definition of a BIA and then use judgment to determine a hypothetical current cap per Section 4.A.ii of the AGs.
+Many actuaries would consider the amount it would cost to hedge the benefit and determine the hypothetical cap that could be afforded by the hedge cost.
+This hypothetical cap is then used as part of the BIA to determine the maximum rate for the BIA.
+This exercise may need to be repeated if multiple BIAs can be developed under AG 49.
+Note AG 49-A does not allow for multiple BIAs.
+Further, AG 49-A limits the cost to hedge the benefit to not exceed the Annual Net Investment Earnings Rate and does not allow for enhanced indexed features to increase the indexed credits in the development of a BIA.